Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Email/README.md

 // Create the EmailMessage
 var emailMessage = new EmailMessage(
-    fromAddress: "<Send email address>" // The email address of the domain registered with the Communication Services resource
+    senderAddress: "<Send email address>" // The email address of the domain registered with the Communication Services resource
-    toAddress: "<recipient email address>"
+    recipientAddress: "<recipient email address>"
     content: emailContent);

 var emailSendOperation = emailClient.Send(